Classes in celestial navigation and related topics

 Modern Celestial ONE: Sextants & Sun Sights

 This is not your grandparents' celestial navigation!
 A fast-paced introduction to celestial navigation from a 21st century perspective employing streamlined, modern methods.
-Celestial navigation stands as the only autonomous backup to GPS and electronic navigation, and it is a tradition that connects us with maritime history.
+Celestial navigation stands as the only independent backup to GPS and electronic navigation, and it's a tradition that connects us with maritime history.

-Modern Celestial ONE is a complete course in basic celestial navigation for the modern world.
-With everything you learn in this class, you could navigate across an ocean the next day.
-This workshop covers the principle, use, and adjustment of modern sextants available on the market today.
-You'll learn how to calibrate any sextant in just a few minutes to bring it to perfect working order, from the simplest plastic sextants to high-end Plath sextants.
-Note: a sextant is not required for this workshop, and we will discuss buying opportunities, how to spot an excellent sextant, fit for navigation, at a good price and how to avoid lemons, fakes, and decorative sextants.
+Modern Celestial ONE is a complete two-day course in basic, practical celestial navigation for the modern world.
+With everything you learn in this class and complete tables you will receive in class, you could navigate the oceans the very next day.
+This workshop covers the principle, use, and adjustment of modern sextants.
+You'll learn how to calibrate any sextant in just a few minutes to bring it to perfect working order, from the simplest plastic sextants to high-end metal sextants.
+Note: a sextant is not required for this workshop, and we will discuss buying opportunities, how to spot an excellent sextant, fit for navigation at a good price and how to avoid lemons, fakes, and decorative sextants.

-In Modern Celestial ONE we learn about basic motions of the celestial sphere and how to determine compass direction quickly and reliably, on any ocean in any year, by the Sun in different latitudes and times of day.
-This workshop is designed especially for yachtsmen and recreational boaters.
-If you're dreaming about a trans-oceanic voyage or a circum-navigation, in this workshop you'll learn all the techniques to determine latitude and longitude anywhere on Earth.
-We'll also discuss celestial navigation options for upcoming ocean races with celestial classifications including Annapolis-Bermuda, Marion-Bermuda, and others.
+In Modern Celestial ONE we learn about basic motions of the celestial sphere under the dome of the Treworgy Planetarium and how to determine compass direction quickly and reliably by the Sun, on any ocean in any year, in different latitudes and times of day.
+This workshop is designed especially for ocean sailors and recreational boaters.
+If you're dreaming about a trans-Atlantic voyage or a circum-navigation, in this workshop you'll learn all the techniques to determine latitude and longitude anywhere on Earth.

-We cover Sun sights for latitude and longitude in detail, correcting sights for dip, refraction, and other details.
+We cover Sun sights in detail, correcting sights for dip, refraction, and other details.
 We learn how to get latitude and longitude from sights around noon based on the Sun's Declination and GHA, and also how to calculate an exact longitude from sights in the morning or afternoon.
-You can cross an ocean and circum-navigate the world using only the Sun, and the Modern Celestial Guidebook which you will receive as part of this workshop.
+You can cross an ocean and circum-navigate the world using only the Sun and the "guidebook" of astronomical data and methods which you will receive as part of this workshop.

-Modern Celestial TWO is recommended as a follow-up to Modern Celestial ONE.
+Modern Celestial TWO is recommended as a follow-up (optional) to Modern Celestial ONE.

 $199 per person, per workshop

-Taught by Frank Reed, a gifted teacher and a recent guest expert in celestial navigation on Neil deGrasse Tyson's StarTalk science talk show on The National Geographic Channel.
+Created, developed, and taught by Frank Reed, one of the world's leading experts in celestial navigation and nautical astronomy.
+Also a recent guest expert in celestial navigation on Neil deGrasse Tyson's StarTalk on The National Geographic Channel.

 - Saturday & Sunday, 10am-4pm both days.

-- Requirements: Basic addition and subtraction, good familiarity with latitude and longitude.
-Some familiarity with basic algebra, especially positive and negative numbers.
+- Some math you'll need: Basic addition and subtraction; good familiarity with the concepts of latitude and longitude; introductory algebra concepts, especially positive and negative numbers.

 - Recommended for ages 18 and up, students as young as age 13 welcome.